About this event

 What makes communities strong, resilient & empowers them to feel like they are an integral & valued part of a whole?

-What can design & technology do to help give communities the tools they need to do better & recover faster when disasters like hurricanes, floods & terrorist attacks hit. —
+What can design and technology do to help give communities the tools they need to do better & recover faster when disasters like hurricanes, floods & terrorist attacks hit.

 There’s a hypothesis, that more communicative and integrated communities fair better and recover faster when disasters like hurricanes, floods and terrorist attacks occur, we investigated this statement from users: “When the worst happens, we want to help people that experience the same and be helped back from the same” Ushahidi have been investigating what details make communities strong, resilient and what empowers them to feel like they can help those in need and ask for what they need in kind.